dependabot/dependabot-script/README.md

 # Dependabot Update Script [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&identifier=131328855)](https://dependabot.com)

-This repo contains two scripts that demonstrates [Dependabot Core][dependabot-core].
+This repo contains two scripts that demonstrate [Dependabot Core][dependabot-core].
 It is intended to give you a feel for how Dependabot Core works so that you can use it in your own project.